 - Leisure and Hospitality

 - Trade, Transportation, and Utilities (includes Retail)

 - Government

 - Construction

 - Health Services and Private Education

 - 2.3.
-Distribute Llano County's workforce profile to economic and workforce development stakeholders to keep them informed of the state of the county's labor market and its highest-demand occupations.
+Distribute Llano County's workforce profile to economic and workforce development stakeholders to keep them informed of the state of the County's labor market and its highest-demand occupations.

 - 2.4.
 Customize a list of Career Lattice systems that apply to Llano County, including occupations such as construction laborers, home health and personal care aides, and childcare workers.
 Consider developing new Career Lattices based on other entry-level jobs that are common entry points for workers in Llano County, including occupations in food services, hospitality, and building grounds and maintenance.
+These could include fast food and counter workers, cleaners and housekeepers, hotel/motel desk clerks, cashiers, waitstaff, and other low-wage workers.